Mykiora/reddit-posts-collector/README.md

 ## Requirements
 The script assumes that:
-- You have your own reddit app ([video tutorial here](https://youtu.be/KmFKO1dp_vQ?si=yIzYlWqkx8KAmurQ)) really easy and fast.
+- You have your own reddit app ([video tutorial here](https://youtu.be/KmFKO1dp_vQ?si=yIzYlWqkx8KAmurQ)) really easy, fast, and free.
 Use "http://localhost:8080" as the redirect uri.
-- You have an OpenAI API key. ([video tutorial here](https://youtu.be/gBSh9JI28UQ?si=BAWFhPr3-s-0ZaH-))
+- You have an OpenAI API key. ([video tutorial here](https://youtu.be/gBSh9JI28UQ?si=BAWFhPr3-s-0ZaH-)).
+Warning: NOT FREE.
 - You have a Reddit account.

 ## Installation